Please see the COVID-19 Updates page(external link) for further information.

 - an overall PTE Academic score of 50, with no communication skills score less than 42

 - a Cambridge Academic English (advanced) overall score of 169 with no bands less than 162.

 Note: Some courses have higher minimum English level entry requirements than those outlined above.
 The information above is a guide only.
-It is your responsibility to check with the relevant New Zealand institution what the minimum English language entry requirements for the course that you want to study.
+It is your responsibility to check what the minimum English language entry requirements are for your desired course and institution.

 Who organises and pays for the English language tests?

 We organise and pay for the IELTS test for shortlisted applicants from these countries: